cjprybol/reproducibility-via-singularity/README.md

 git clone https://github.com/gmkurtzer/singularity.git && cd singularity && ./autogen.sh && ./configure --prefix=/usr/local && make && sudo make install
 ```

-We want to create a singularity container, load it with an operating system, and install and configure the software necessary to run our analysis onto it.
+We want to create a Singularity container, load it with an operating system, and install and configure the software necessary to run our analysis onto it.

 First, we need to allocate the file.
 Here `--size` represents the maximum size (in MiB) that the container is allowed to take on.
 This container is allowed to take on a maximum of 15GiB. **Interesting aside** Containers are initialized as sparse images.
 If you evaluate the allocated space for the image with `ls -lah my_container.img`, and compare that disk size to what is returned by `du -h my_container.img`, you'll see that the files are only keeping track of the informative content installed, rather than the total possible disk space they could use.
 ```bash